-Vitamin C Foods: 5 Rich Sources of Ascorbic Acid for that Antioxidant Influx
+Vitamin C Foods: 5 Rich Sources of Naturally Occurring Ascorbic Acid

 Vitamin C (ascorbic acid) is pretty awesome.
 Not only is it a vital micronutrient for human survival, but it also maintains testosterone levels and protects hormones from the harmful effects of oxidative damage.

 There are many foods high in vitamin C, but for this article I have chosen 5 of them that perfectly fit a testosterone boosting diet, majority of them being fruits.